paolomainardi/additronk8s-retrogames-kubernetes-controller/README.md

 to implement something serious with Kubernetes, my advice is to use GO as a first class citizen language of your system.

-One of the goal of this project was to use just **Kubernetes API without any external depencies** (neither the storage), infact is noteworthy that `Configmaps` are (ab)used as a persistent storage layer, using a simple technique of split/merge parts of files to save the games.
+One of the goal of this project was to use just **Kubernetes API without any external dependency** (neither the storage), infact is noteworthy that `Configmaps` are (ab)used as a persistent storage layer, using a simple technique of split/merge parts of files to save the games.